 Top 10 Motorhead Songs

-Lemmy Kilmister has always maintained that Motorhead weren't a heavy metal band, but a rock 'n' roll band – albeit the fastest, nastiest, heaviest and loudest rock 'n' roll band to ever crank their Marshall stacks beyond 11.
-Motorhead are also one of the most consistent and prolific music institutions of the past four decades, reliably churning out 20-plus albums (not counting all the live, compilation and assorted other releases) that have made them underground royalty.
+Lemmy Kilmister always maintained that Motorhead weren't a heavy metal band, but a rock 'n' roll band – albeit the fastest, nastiest, heaviest and loudest rock 'n' roll band to ever crank their Marshall stacks beyond 11.
+Motorhead were also one of the most consistent and prolific music institutions for decades, reliably churning out 20-plus albums (not counting all the live, compilation and assorted other releases) that have made them underground royalty.
 With more than 250 tracks to choose from, we somehow managed to come up with a list of the Top 10 Motorhead Songs, shattered eardrums be damned.

 If this tribute to long-suffering roadies everywhere sounds especially vivid and accurate, that’s because Lemmy had the benefit of firsthand experience when he wrote it.
 Back in the late ‘60s, sometime between gigs with the Rockin’ Vickers beat combo and space cadets Hawkwind, Lemmy was a roadie for the Jimi Hendrix Experience, gaining remarkable insight into the daily trials of those employed by rock stars as well as their colorful lingo and tools of trade.

-The ultimate expression of Lemmy’s twisted literary genius, and probably Motorhead’s most “metallic” song, ‘Orgasmatron’ transforms a hilarious sexual aid used in Woody Allen’s futuristic comedy ‘Sleeper’ into a merciless indictment of religion’s tyrannical crimes against mankind.
-Did we mention Lemmy is the son of a RAF chaplain?
-One of the most underrated lyricists in rock 'n' roll gets back at his dad (who walked out when Lem was just three months old) on ‘Orgasmatron,’ challenging the vocabulary skills of long-haired acolytes in the process.
+The ultimate expression of Lemmy’s twisted literary genius, and probably Motorhead’s most “metallic” song, "Orgasmatron" transforms a hilarious sexual aid used in Woody Allen’s futuristic comedy Sleeper into a merciless indictment of religion’s tyrannical crimes against mankind.
+Did we mention Lemmy is the son of a Royal Air Force chaplain?
+One of the most underrated lyricists in rock 'n' roll gets back at his dad (who walked out when Lem was just three months old) on "Orgasmatron," challenging the vocabulary skills of long-haired acolytes in the process.